iivanoo/covid-apps-observer/data/data_us/reports/resources/com.humetrix.iBlueButton___10.0.0.40/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.humetrix.iBlueButton 5 reviews"/>
 </p>

+> Retired military here and this app does something super useful - gets both my TRICARE military health record as well as my new VA record and puts them all in one consolidated record.
+Awesome!<br> :date: __2021-05-21 18:51:07__

+> Works well for me and as advertised.
+I especially like the lab result graph on my Galaxy phone.<br> :date: __2021-05-21 05:33:06__

+> I recently moved and this app has been a life saver in seeing my health records from both my old doc in New Jersey and from my new one in Florida.<br> :date: __2021-05-20 21:53:28__

 > Most of my medical records are in one place now---so convenient.
 The company seems to be adding more providers as they go along.
 I'm looking forward to seeing a couple more.
 Developers were very responsive to an issue i encountered and resolved it.<br> :date: __2021-05-01 05:41:34__

 > Along with my Medicare records, I'm now also getting records from my physicians.
 Great to have it all in one place.<br> :date: __2021-03-04 19:24:45__